Shiroi Koibito Park 白い恋人パーク

 The home of Hokkaido's most iconic edible souvenir

 When you visit Hokkaido, you're guaranteed to see the telltale white boxes of the prefecture's most iconic souvenir: Shiroi Koibito cookies.
-Delicate white chocolate sandwiched in buttery biscuits, they are synonymous with the island.
+Delicate white chocolate sandwiched between cookies, they are synonymous with the island.
 Visitors to Sapporo can tour the family-friendly Shiroi Koibito Park to see how these delectable snacks are made.

 - Making and decorating your own cookies in the factory